Sharp and rigid isoperimetric inequality in metric measure spaces with non-negative Ricci curvature: Introduction

 \end{corollary}

-It has been noticed by De Ponti\textendash Mondino\textendash Semola \cite{DPMS2021} (see also \cite{DPM2021}) that the equality in Cheeger's isoperimetric inequality can never be attained in the family of spaces with finite diameter or positive Ricci curvature.
-In the next theorem, we will prove the rigidity of the isoperimetric inequality in $\rcd$ spaces admitting a needle decomposition.
-We will show that the sharp isoperimetric inequality is achieved by a non-trivial Borel set, only when a one-dimensional space with `log-linear' density $e^{h_{\ms}t}$ is split off.
+It has been observed by De Ponti\textendash Mondino\textendash Semola \cite{DPMS2021} (see also \cite{DPM2021}) that the equality in Cheeger's isoperimetric inequality can never be attained in the family of spaces with finite diameter or positive Ricci curvature (Theorem \ref{th-1} provides another interpretation of this fact).
+In the next theorem we show that, in metric measure spaces satisfying the Riemannian curvature-dimension condition $\rcd$, the isoperimetric inequality is rigid.
+Here ``Riemannian" means that $(X,\d,\mm)$ is infinitesimally Hilbertian (cf. \cite{AGS-M, G-O}).
+In this case, we can use non-smooth Bakry--\'Emery theory and $\Gamma_2$-calculus to prove the splitting theorem.